christianonoh/weather360/README.md

 ### Key Features <a name="key-features"></a>

 - **Search:** Enter the name of any city in the search bar to quickly get weather information for that location.
-- **Current Weather:** View the current weather conditions, including temperature, humidity, wind speed, and more.
+- **Current Weather:** View the current weather conditions, including temperature, humidity, wind, speed, and more.
 - **Responsive design:** Enjoy a seamless experience on both desktop and mobile devices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>